Empty Sella Syndrome ICD-10-CM Codes

 If you're looking for empty sella syndrome ICD codes to use but are having trouble locating some, well, that's because there are no ICD-10 codes that mention empty sella syndrome in their names.
 That doesn't mean there are no ICD-10 codes related to it!
 Here are two that you can use:

-This ICD-10 code is meant to be used on a patient confirmed to have Hypopituitarism, a deficiency of the hormones produced by the pituitary gland.
-If you’re wondering what this has to do with empty sella syndrome, this syndrome flattens or shrinks the pituitary gland, which can cause pituitary deficiency.
+This ICD-10 code is meant to be used on a patient confirmed to have hypopituitarism, a deficiency of the hormones produced by the pituitary gland.
+If you're wondering what this has to do with empty sella syndrome, this syndrome flattens or shrinks the pituitary gland, which can cause pituitary deficiency.

-- E23.6 - Other disorders of the pituitary gland
+E23.6: Other disorders of the pituitary gland

-This ICD-10 code is meant to be used on a patient with a pituitary gland disorder, specifically diseases that don’t have specific ICD-10 codes.
-You may use this since empty sella syndrome has no specific ICD-10 code.
+This ICD-10 code is meant for patients with other disorders of pituitary gland, specifically diseases without specific ICD-10 codes.
+You may use it since empty sella syndrome has no specific ICD-10 code.

 Are these empty sella syndrome ICD codes billable?